cse-labs/k8s-quickstart/04-Logging-FluentBit-LogAnalytics/README.md

 kubectl get all

 # verify the k8s cluster is using containerd
-# note: node name akdc is from the dev cluster setup; it will differ if you used a different name
-kubectl describe node akdc | grep containerd
+kubectl describe node | grep containerd

 # You should see:
 # Container Runtime Version:  containerd://x.x.x